Margarita “Gaita” Fores on the state of the F&B industry and food trends for 2021.

-It took two weeks for Gaita and her team to set up an efficient and reliable delivery and pick up system.
+It took two weeks for Gaita and her team to set up an efficient and reliable delivery and pick-up system.
 She explained, “We opened two branches to service the north and south.
 The Gateway Branch serviced homes in the north then we opened SM Aura for those living in the south.”
 While most food outlets and restaurants crowded third-party delivery apps, Gaita built her own delivery crew and logistics.
 “We wanted to give work to our employees who were working in branches that were still closed.
 The delivery team would give them this opportunity to work.
-By foregoing third party apps that took commission from our sales, we also improved our bottom lines.”
+By foregoing third-party apps that took a commission from our sales, we also improved our bottom lines.”

 They also set up their own digital portal and delivery phone line, allowing clients to call in for their favorite dishes with ease.
 Gaita remembers, “We got five seats from the call center of Pizza Hut to service CIBO clients.
-We also worked double time to get the website up and running.
-I’m a dinosaur when it comes to tech, but my son, nephews and nieces gave us ideas to help develop digital.”
+We also worked double-time to get the website up and running.
+I’m a dinosaur when it comes to tech, but my son, nephews, and nieces gave us ideas to help develop digitally.”
 Margarita Fores is a little less intimidated these days when it comes to technology.
 After a year of Zoom meetings and running several businesses via satellite, she now appreciates the benefits of living in the digital world—minor camera glitches and connectivity issues included.

 From catering to curating intimate dinners

 Margarita Fores added, “I also realized that people were looking to improve their homes and spaces.
 This inspired us to create floral arrangements that clients could use as a centerpiece or gifts to let loved ones know they are special.”
 The entrepreneur and chef herself confessed that time in lockdown gave her the chance to work on re-organizing and improving her own private space.
-She confided, “Prior to COVID, I was travelling and moving non stop.
-The past year allowed me to appreciate staying at home, fixing it up and more importantly, connecting with loved ones.”
+She confided, “Prior to COVID, I was traveling and moving non-stop.
+The past year allowed me to appreciate staying at home, fixing it up, and more importantly, connecting with loved ones.”